 If you wanna read more about our stay at the Disney Explorer’s Lodge + our character dining experience, read this.

 And there you have it!
 Hope you picked up a thing or two that you don’t usually read in other blogs.
-Coming soon, we’ll countdown to the best attractions at Hong Kong Disneyland for toddlers!
-Keep an eye out for that!
+If you’re up for some more, here’s a countdown to the best attractions at Hong Kong Disneyland for toddlers!